-Now there’s two ways you can do this – you can swirl it in or blend it all together.
+- There’s two ways you can do this – you can swirl the cookie butter in at the end of mixing, or blend it all together.
 Guess which one I’m in favor of?
 Cookie butter in every bite!

 Cookie Butter Ice Cream

-In a mixing bowl, whip heavy cream until stiff peaks form.
+- In a mixing bowl, whip heavy cream gradually increasing speed until stiff peaks form.

-Fold in sweetened condensed milk and cookie butter until just combined.
-Don't over beat.
+- Fold in sweetened condensed milk and cookie butter until just combined.
+Do not over beat.

 - Pour into loaf pan.
 Freeze until solid.